sparkflows/sparkflows-docs/docs/user-guide/accessing-filesystem/index.rst

 Accessing File System
 ======

-Fire Insights enable you to access different File System depending on the configurations.
+Sparkflows enable you to access different File System depending on the configurations.

 .. panels::